-Amazon’s Echo smart speakers are only smart once you set them up properly.
-If you just bought an Echo device or received one as a gift, you’re going to have to set up Alexa on your device first.
+Amazon’s Echo smart speakers are only smart if you set them up properly.
+Whether you just bought an Echo speaker or received one as a gift, you’ll need to set up Alexa on your device before you can start asking questions, listening to music, and more.
 Here’s how to set up Alexa on your Echo speaker, so you can take control of your smart home.

-Before you set up Alexa on your device, you will need a smartphone or tablet to download the free Alexa app.
-You will also need an Amazon account, but you can set one up in the app.
+To set up Alexa, you will need a smartphone or tablet, so you can download the free Alexa app.
+You will also need an Amazon account, but you can easily set one up in the app for free.
 Finally, you will need a power source and a reliable WiFi connection.

-To set up your Echo devices, open the Alexa app and log in to your account.
-Then plug your Echo into a power source.
-In the app, go to More > Add Device > Amazon Echo > Echo, Echo Dot, Echo Plus and more.
-Next, follow the on-screen instructions to set up Alexa.
+To set up an Echo device, plug it into a power source.
+Then, open the Alexa app and log in to your Amazon account.
+Next, select Devices, tap the plus sign icon, and go to Add Device > Amazon Echo > Echo, Echo Dot, Echo Pop and more.
+Finally, follow the instructions to set up Alexa on your device.

-- Open the Alexa app.
+- Then, open the Alexa app.
 If you don’t already have it, you can download the Alexa app from the Apple App Store or the Google Play Store.
 If you already have the app installed, make sure you have the latest version.

-- Then sign in to your Amazon account.
+- Next, sign into your Amazon account or set up a new account.
 If you don’t have an Amazon account, tap Create a New Amazon Account and follow the on-screen instructions.
 If you already have the app set up, you can skip to the next step.

-- In the Alexa app, tap More.
-You will see this in the bottom-right corner of your screen.
+- In the Alexa app, tap Devices.
+You will see this at the bottom of your screen.

-- Then select Echo, Echo Dot, Echo Plus and more.
+- Next, select Echo, Echo Dot, Echo Pop and more.

-- Then select your device.
+- Next, select your device in the Alexa app.
 Make sure the first part of the name listed in the app matches your Echo model.
 You can ignore the string of letters and numbers that come after.

 - Next, choose a language.
 Then tap Continue.